-The logic of construction is pre-programmed at the unit of the stripe, and with a degree of approximation and tolerance, the piece takes its own geometry.
+The construction logic is pre-programmed at the stripe unit, and with a degree of approximation and tolerance, the piece takes its own geometry.
 Controlled folds in a range from 6 to 15 degrees produce tangential continuity of the curvature, which yields relaxed movements between the angular underlying geometry.

 Zephyr provides an opportunity for connection and camaraderie amidst a bustling microcosm.
-Inside a wind tunnel, through a colonnade and under a canopy, the campus community will find a slowed moment of peace, as if carried away by pleasant, westerly wind.
+Inside a wind tunnel, through a colonnade, and under a canopy, the campus community will find a slowed moment of peace, as if carried away by a pleasant, westerly wind.

 Via > TheVeryMany